omarwarsame/jenkins_server/README.md

       networks:
         net:
        ```
- #### For explanation of what 'docker-compose.yml does, you can visit this page:
+ #### For explanation of what 'docker-compose.yml file does, you can visit this page:
     -
  + Give the user the ownership of the jenkins_home folder:
    - ``` ruby